WBCE/WBCE_CMS/README.md

-# WBCE
+# WBCE CMS
 [WBCE CMS](http://wbce.org) is a content management system which aims to combine security, a user friedly interface, search engine optimization and performance in the best way.
 It is shipped with useful modules for simple pages, news/blog like pages, contact forms and useful admin tools.
-A broad variety of modules for galleries, interaction and structured content is available in the WBCE Add-On Repository (http://addons.wbce.org) and can be installed by just uploading a zip file.
+A broad variety of modules for galleries, interaction and structured content etc. is available in the [WBCE Add-On Repository](http://addons.wbce.org) and can be installed easily.

 ## Requirements
   - about 20 MB webspace